ydydsnyd/mono/doc/docs/byob/database-schema.md

 ## Define the Schema

+Let's define a Postgres schema for the data model described above.
 And another new file at `pages/api/init.js`:

 ```js
 import {tx} from '../../db.js';